Joined Stern 2006

 New York, NY 10012

 Dolly Chugh is an Associate Professor in the Management and Organizations Department at New York University Stern School of Business.
-She teaches the "Leadership in Organizations" and "Collaboration, Conflict, and Negotiations" courses to MBA students.

 Dolly Chugh's research focuses on the psychological constraints on the quality of decision-making with ethical import, a phenomenon known as "bounded ethicality" (Chugh, Banaji, and Bazerman, 2005).
 She is particularly interested in unintentional forms of unethical behavior.
 She is currently writing a book titled The Person You Mean to Be, for individuals and businesses wanting to overcome unconscious bias to build a better workplace and world (forthcoming 2018, HarperCollins).

-Dolly has written on these topics in Psychological Science, Harvard Business Review, Social Justice Research, The American Economic Review, and The Journal of Behavioral Decision Making.
+In addition, Dolly has written on these topics in Psychological Science, Harvard Business Review, Social Justice Research, The American Economic Review, and The Journal of Behavioral Decision Making.
 Media coverage of her research includes Forbes, the Washington Post, CosmoGirl, The New York Times, the Economist, Huffington Post, the Financial Times, and the Stanford Social Innovation Review.

 Dolly is a passionate advocate for and participant in the education reform movement.
 Her primary contribution to this work lies in the leadership development of the educators playing critical leadership roles in the KIPP charter school network, ranging from grade level chairs and curriculum chairs to deans, principals, and regional leaders (akin to superintendents) to foundation level managers.
 Through this work on the faculty of the KIPP School Leadership Program, Dolly has had the privilege of facilitating the leadership development of over 500 school leaders since 2008.